Oregon Golf Destinations

 Located in the southern end of the Willamette Valley, the Eugene area is ripe for wineries, running, cycling, fishing, hiking, canoeing and some very affordable public golf.
 It's also home of the University of Oregon, where Casey Martin, famous for his disability discrimination lawsuit against the PGA Tour, is the school's golf coach.
 It's also where the school's championship track teams have earned this charming city's nickname, "Track Town USA."

-The 18-hole Springfield Country Club in Springfield, OR is a private golf course that opened in 1957.
-Designed by Sid Milligan, Springfield Country Club measures 6341 yards from the longest tees and has a slope rating of 123 and a 70.7 USGA rating.
-The course features 3 sets of tees for different skill levels.
+The 9-hole Pineway Golf Club in Lebanon, OR is a public golf course that opened in 1958.
+Designed by Fred Federspiel, Pineway Golf Club measures 2967 yards from the longest tees and has a slope rating of 108 and a 34 USGA rating.

 • Bend/Central Oregon